Ishant14/Angular-Interview-Questions/components.md

-* What is the minimum definition of a component?
+### What is the minimum definition of a component?

+Components are the fundamental building block of Angular applications.

+Components are composable, we can build larger Components from smaller ones.

+An Angular application is therefore just a tree of such Components, when each Component renders, it recursively renders its children Components.

+At the root of that tree is the top level Component, the root Component.

+When we bootstrap an Angular application we are telling the browser to render that top level root Component which renders it’s child Components and so on.

-* What is the difference between a component and a directive?
+### What is the difference between a component and a directive?

     Component will have the template but directive wont.

-* How do components communicate with each other?
+### How do components communicate with each other?

     1)Using @Input, @Output and EventEmitter

     2)Using Services and injecting them

-* How do you create two way data binding in Angular?
+### How do you create two way data binding in Angular?
     1) By using both Property binding and Event Binding both together at a time.
     2) By using [(ngModel)]

-* How would you create a component to display error messages throughout your application?
+### How would you create a component to display error messages throughout your application?

-* What does a lean component mean to you?
+### What does a lean component mean to you?

 Components don't fetch data from the server, validate user input, or log directly to the console.
 They delegate such tasks to services.
 A component's job is to enable the user experience and nothing more.